 Not for the faint-hearted, this team will aim to complete within the 4 hours (time given on most selection courses) .
 There is not weight requirement beyond your necessary kit but if you want a really authentic experience we can advise you on the additional weight that is part of the selection process.

 Please specify whe booking if you wish to choose option 1 (5:30 hrs) or option 2 (4hrs).

-Help Bristol’s Homeless convert metal containers to provide a safe, warm and comfortable place to live as an alternative to living on the streets.
+We would like to raise a minimum of £175pp that will go directly to Help Bristol’s Homeless to convert metal containers to provide a safe, warm and comfortable place to live as an alternative to living on the streets.
 Quite apart from the hardship of street homeless, but not having a safe place to live many people are denied the support services they need to get well.
 They also face abuse and attacks.